pmacMaps/mckinneypartyof5/_posts/2019-03-13-Visiting-Tiny-Estates.md

 After we checked in we made a soup.
 Not having experience cooking with propane, there was a weird smell while the burners were on.
 So we just had all the windows opened for ventilation.
 The house also has a mini-split heat pump/air conditioner.
 It took us awhile to figure out how to make the house less cold.

 After dinner, we walked around the grounds of Tiny Estates.
 We got to see some really cool looking houses.
 There are a few community/common areas.
 They include fire pits, hot tubs, and party games, like cornhole and ladder golf.
 There are long-term plans to add an event space and pool near the entrance.
-During our walk, we saw the owners of Tiny Estates working on an old school bus.
+During our walk, we saw some people working on an old school bus.

 {% include insert-image-post.html url="/assets/images/blog/low-country-kitchen.JPG" description="the kitchen in the Low Country tiny house" %}